uthcode/learntosolveit/source/python.rst

 They do this by giving a simple management interface for callbacks and applications.  blocking - means, if one tasks is waiting for data, the other task cannot get CPU but also waits until the first tasks finishes.
-The typical asynchronous model to notify can application that some data is ready is called as callback.
+The typical asynchronous model to notify an application that some data is ready is called as callback.

 Twisted uses Deferred objects to managed callback sequence.
 Libraries know